-It's a single search for books, newspaper articles, journal articles, citations, and more.
-If the library has access to a full-text journal or newspaper article, OneSearch will try to link there directly.
+It's a single search for online and print books, newspaper articles, journal articles, citations, and more.
+If the library has access to an online journal or newspaper article, OneSearch will try to link there directly.

 Rather than having to search these each of these resources separately, OneSearch users can enter a search term or phrase and see results from multiple resources.
 OneSearch makes it easy to refine your search to focus on the material you need for your work.

-If you need help while using OneSearch, click the Chat with Us! icon at the top right of the page.
+If you need help while using OneSearch, click the Chat with Us! icon.

-Search results include easy-to-access full text resources, and citations for others.
-If the library does not have direct full text access to a resource found in OneSearch, researchers may request them via electronic Interlibrary Loan (ILL).
+Search results include easy-to-access online resources, and citations for others.
+If the library does not have online access to a resource found in OneSearch, researchers may request them for free by online Interlibrary Loan (ILL).

 OneSearch can be used by anyone: from new students, to experienced researchers, to faculty and staff.

-The content and ease of use make it the ideal starting point for finding articles, books, and other resources available from the library.
+The content and ease of use make it the ideal starting point for finding online articles, books, and other resources available from the library.